-Aortic aneurysms may be caused by several risk factors:
+Aortic aneurysms may be caused by several risk factors, including:

-- Smoking is the biggest risk factor contributing to aortic aneurysms
+- Smoking, which is the most serious risk factor contributing to aortic aneurysms

 - Atherosclerosis, or hardening of the arteries, which weakens artery walls